 Both stages (acute and chronic) of leukemia in dogs are rare.

-Acute leukemia usually affects middle-aged dogs or older (6 years or older), while chronic leukemia occurs more frequently in older dogs (10-12 years of age).
+Acute leukemia usually affects middle-aged dogs or older (6 years or older).
+Chronic leukemia occurs more frequently in older dogs (10-12 years of age).

 Symptoms of Leukemia in Dogs

-In cases of acute leukemia in dogs, the bone marrow has suddenly become so busy producing the cancerous lymphocytes that there are deficiencies in other blood cells (e.g. platelets, red blood cells, etc.)
+In cases of acute leukemia in dogs, the bone marrow has suddenly become too busy producing the cancerous lymphocytes.
+As a result, other blood cells (e.g. platelets, red blood cells, etc.) are in short supply.

 Due to a deficiency of red blood cells, a dog with acute leukemia will show symptoms associated with anemia, such as: